paulfioravanti/presentations/exercism_grade_school/exercism_grade_school.md

    ]
 ```

+^
+- In order to output a roster, do we need to keep this array of hashes within our object state?<br />
+- I would say no, and that we can simplify this to be...

 ---
 [.background-color: #FFFFFF]
 [.header: #D81D4E, alignment(left), text-scale(1.5), Helvetica Neue Medium]
 [.code: auto(42), Source Code Pro Medium, line-height(1.0), text-scale(1.5)]

 # [fit] Simplify to a Hash of Enrollments